 The specific protections you’ll get vary by card, but some of the most common types of insurance credit cards provide include:

-- Trip cancellation or trip delay insurance to reimburse you for losses when your vacation can’t go forward as planned.
+- Trip cancellation/interruption insurance or trip delay insurance to reimburse you for losses when your vacation can’t go forward as planned.

 - Coverage for lost or delayed baggage so you can be reimbursed if you have to replace items when your luggage is lost permanently.
 You could also get reimbursed to buy clothing and toiletries while you wait for your delayed luggage to arrive.

-- Accident or death insurance to provide compensation if a tragedy occurs on your trip.
+- Accident or death insurance to provide compensation if accidental death occurs on your trip.

-- Medical evacuation coverage to transport you to a hospital if you require care you can’t get at your travel destination.
+- Medical evacuation coverage to transport you to a hospital if you experience a medical emergency and require care you can’t get at your travel destination.

 The travel insurance coverage your card provides can be quite valuable.
-If you were to buy your own travel policy from an insurance company, you could pay an average of $105 for basic coverage up to $164 for a more comprehensive policy, according to a recent study by ValuePenguin.
+If you were to buy your own travel insurance plan, you could pay an average of $105 for basic coverage and up to $164 for a more comprehensive policy, according to a recent study by ValuePenguin.

 Similarly, lost luggage benefits on your credit card could reimburse you for several thousand dollars in possessions that can’t be recovered if your baggage never makes it back to you after you put it on a bus, train, or plane.
 While you’ll need to check your card’s terms and conditions to find out the maximum compensation for lost luggage, it’s common for cards to set a $3,000 limit on the amount of reimbursement available.